 Birds you can see here include:

-Pygmy Cormorant, Great White Pelican, Cattle Egret, Little Egret, Great White Egret, Glossy Ibis, Eurasian Spoonbill, Greylag Goose, Ruddy Shelduck, Gadwall, Garganey, Western Marsh-Harrier, Pallid Harrier, Montagu's Harrier, Long-legged Buzzard, Steppe Eagle, Northern Hobby, Saker Falcon, Common Quail, Spotted Crake, Common Crane, Demoiselle Crane, Little Bustard, Great Bustard, Eurasian Oystercatcher, Black-winged Stilt, Stone-curlew, Collared Pratincole, Black-winged Pratincole (Su,PM), Spur-winged Plover, Northern Lapwing, Great Snipe, Common Redshank, Gull-billed Tern, Black-bellied Sandgrouse, Short-eared Owl, Calandra Lark, Lesser Short-toed Lark, European Stonechat, Marsh Warbler, Rose-coloured Starling, Rook
+Pygmy Cormorant, Great White Pelican, Cattle Egret, Little Egret, Great White Egret, Glossy Ibis, Eurasian Spoonbill, Greylag Goose, Ruddy Shelduck, Gadwall, Garganey, Western Marsh Harrier, Pallid Harrier, Montagu's Harrier, Long-legged Buzzard, Steppe Eagle, Northern Hobby, Saker Falcon, Common Quail, Spotted Crake, Common Crane, Demoiselle Crane, Little Bustard, Great Bustard, Eurasian Oystercatcher, Black-winged Stilt, Stone-curlew, Collared Pratincole, Black-winged Pratincole (Su,PM), Spur-winged Plover, Northern Lapwing, Great Snipe, Common Redshank, Gull-billed Tern, Black-bellied Sandgrouse, Short-eared Owl, Calandra Lark, Mediterranean Short-toed Lark, European Stonechat, Marsh Warbler, Rose-coloured Starling, Rook

 History and Use